 We examine the impact of introducing quantitative ratings, which strongly predict returns, on the Seeking Alpha (SA) platform.
-After the change, we observe a 20-fold increase in the percentage of SA reports mentioning quant-related terms (Quant Reports).
-SA report recommendations also become more aligned with quant ratings.
-This effect is stronger for Quant Reports and reports authored by less quantitatively savvy contributors.
-Furthermore, both types of reports become significantly stronger predictors of future returns.
-We conclude that improved access to quantitative analysis enhances social media research, particularly for less sophisticated investors who likely had limited previous exposure to quantitative analysis.
+After the change, SA report recommendations become more aligned with quant ratings, particularly among reports mentioning quant-related terms and reports authored by less quantitatively savvy contributors.
+Furthermore, both types of reports become significantly stronger predictors of returns.
+Retail trading also becomes more correlated with quant ratings following the release of SA research reports.
+The findings suggest that broader access to quantitative analysis enhances the quality of SA contributor's investment recommendations and helps retail investors incorporate quantitative signals into their investment decisions.